saadsalmanakram/Diverse-Crops-Analytics/README.md

 # Diverse-Crops-Analytics
-Project built using MERN Stack and Kafka for live analytics
+Project built using Ruby on Rails Stack and Kafka for live analytics